 Check-in for the course will be held from 8:15 am – 9:00 am.

-A complimentary assortment of bagels and refreshments will be provided each day at 8:30 am.
+Complimentary coffee and healthy breakfast fare will be provided each day at 8:30 am.
 Course activities will begin at 9:00 am.

 There will be approximately 45 minutes for lunch each day; for your convenience, we will distribute a list of popular options located nearby Kinected.